 Arbitration and Mediation

-Jim Leshaw has more than 25 years of experience as a commercial lawyer handling complex domestic and international business disputes and transactions throughout the United States, Latin America, the Caribbean and Europe.
-A large portion of his practice is now dedicated to serving as a mediator and arbitrator.
-Jim was named Miami “Lawyer of the Year” 2016 for Arbitration by Best Lawyers in America and has the unique honor of being ranked “Tier 1” in Best Lawyers in America in the categories of “Mediation,” “Arbitration,” “Bankruptcy” and “Bankruptcy Litigation.”
+Jim Leshaw has more than 30 years of experience as a commercial lawyer handling complex domestic and international business disputes and transactions throughout the United States, Latin America, the Caribbean and Europe.
+Named Miami “Lawyer of the Year” in each of 2016, 2017 and 2018 for Arbitration and 2017 Miami “Lawyer of the Year” for Bankruptcy Litigation by Best Lawyers in America.
+Ranked “Tier 1” in The Best Lawyers in America in the “Mediation,” “Arbitration,” “Bankruptcy” and “Bankruptcy Litigation” categories.